dimitri/tapoueh.org/content/post/2026/10/reading-explain.md

 categories = ["PostgreSQL", "YeSQL"]
 +++

-PostgreSQL shows you everything you need to understand why a query is slow.
-The information is in `EXPLAIN ANALYZE` output — if you know how to read it.
-The format is dense at first; once you know the grammar, it becomes straightforward.
+A query is slow. `EXPLAIN ANALYZE` shows why — estimated rows, actual rows, time per node, loops, buffer hits and misses.
+The format is dense the first time you read it.
+Once you know what each line means, it becomes the most useful diagnostic tool PostgreSQL has.

 <!--more-->
 <!--toc-->